 Originally established as a small fishing village in 1283, Rotterdam’s port grew into one of Europe’s busiest shipping seaports.
 From the medieval era, an increasingly wealthy merchant class provided patronage to a flourishing art scene, interlinking the seafaring industry with cultural development.
-You’ll see both sides to Rotterdam, with time spent to explore its bustling harbour, and uncover its burgeoning art scene — from the better-known museums and monuments, to below-the-radar street murals and sculpture.
+You’ll see both sides to Rotterdam, with time spent to explore its bustling harbour, and uncover its burgeoning art scene — from the better-known museums and monuments, to below-the-radar street murals and sculptures.

 Your local guide is not only passionate about their city, but also a great food enthusiast and this will become readily apparent.
 The many stops on your tour will offer you a chance to try out the food the Dutch love to eat.

-Expect to try local specialities such as bitterballen, bite-sized balls of meaty stew that’s been breaded and fried, and poffertjes, bite-sized pancakes traditionally enjoyed with a dusting of sugar and topped with slab of butter.
+Expect to try local specialities such as bitterballen, bite-sized balls of meaty stew that’s been breaded and fried, and poffertjes, small pancakes traditionally enjoyed with a dusting of sugar and topped with a slab of butter.
 You’ll also try some internationally influenced snacks like a Surinamese chicken curry sandwich and Moroccan tapas along the way.
 Other tasting options include sampling some locally brewed craft beer and indulging in some of the best chocolates in town.